giladju/giladju.github.io/_posts/2017-10-19-ansible-looping-over-dictionary-and-other-tips.markdown

 ### Ansible Role Tasks looping through the above dictionary

-So in order to create the corresponding Launch Configurations the following three loops need to be created:
+In order to create the corresponding Launch Configurations the following three loops need to be created:
 Note the filtering of the dictionary using `|` and `selectattr`

 ```